 “This is exactly the type of opportunity we seek for our students: real-world paths from University to the professional world.
 The fact that this is open to both our undergraduates and recent alumni means we can select from the most extraordinary young talent, serving not just to educate and empower them on the university campus, but also provide them with a first step out into the careers they have spent their lives training for,” Dr. Abiola says.
 “To have the Commission made in honor of a woman who was both an academic and an artist feels exactly right.”

-Meet 2022 LCJMC Awardee Tori Yevette Carter
+Tori Yevette Carter

-Company | E and Howard University are proud to introduce Tori Yevette Carter as the 2022 LCJMC awardee.
+Company | E and Howard University are proud to introduce Jade Stewart as the 2023 LCJMC awardee.

-A Chat with Tori Carter
+A Chat with Jade Stewart

 Q: Tell us a bit about what its like to be awarded this commission

-2021 Inaugural Year Commission Awardees: RAYVEN LEAK with CLIFTON BROCKINGTON
+LOOKING BACK: 2021 Inaugural Year Commission Awardees: RAYVEN LEAK with CLIFTON BROCKINGTON

 The Commission launched in June 2021 with the first awardee, Rayven Leak, creating a new work for Company | E’s June 2021 NEXT:WARMER concert, focusing on climate change and ecology.
 Ms. Leak, a 2020 Howard University graduate, was selected by Dr. Abiola and Mr. Jones for her fresh, rich choreographic talent.
 “She’s a perfect beginning to this program,” Dr. Abiola notes.